 8pm & 11pm ET/PT on the Smithsonian Channel

-The film screening will be followed by a discussion with experts featured in the film, Dr. Daniel Pauly and Dr. Stephen Box, as well as the filmmaker Alison Barrat of the Living Oceans Foundation.
-The panel discussion will be moderated by Charles Poe, Senior Vice President of Production at the Smithsonian Chanel.
+The film screening was followed by a discussion with experts featured in the film, Dr. Daniel Pauly and Dr. Stephen Box, as well as the filmmaker Alison Barrat of the Living Oceans Foundation.
+The panel discussion was moderated by Charles Poe, Senior Vice President of Production at the Smithsonian Channel.

-This program is presented by the Smithsonian National Museum of Natural History with the Smithsonian Channel and the Khaled bin Sultan Living Oceans Foundation as part of the Earth Optimism Summit.
+This program was presented by the Smithsonian National Museum of Natural History with the Smithsonian Channel and the Khaled bin Sultan Living Oceans Foundation as part of the Earth Optimism Summit.

 Youth Ocean Conservation Summit